topology-gg/isaac/isaac/docs/eng/carsedao.md

 There are only 3 kinds of proposals in CarseDAO:

-- proposal to replace the address of Subject contract which the DAO endorses and accepts the reporting of meaningful play, which converts to votes;
+- proposal to replace the address of Subject contract which the DAO endorses and accepts the reporting of meaningful play, which converts to `voices`;
 - proposal to replace the address of Charter contract which the DAO honors;
 - proposal to replace the address of Angel account.